Vandebron/eslint-config-base/README.md

 # Publishing

-To publish a new version, first merge your branch to master.
-Next, pull master on your local machine and then run the following commands:
+To publish a new version, make sure you're logged into npm with an account that is part of the vandebron organisation.
+Then run the following commands:

 ```sh
 # Use the appropriate version bump.
 See https://semver.org/ for details